-More Than A Link: The Washington Supreme Court Unanimously Holds That Animal Cruelty Can Also Constitute Domestic Violence
+More Than A Link: Animal Cruelty is Domestic Violence

 The link between domestic violence and animal cruelty is well-established in research, among a wide variety of professions, and, at last, it is also more commonly known by the public.
 This increased awareness has led to an array of important laws and policies responsive to the link.
 Now, the Washington Supreme Court has unanimously confirmed that not only is there a link—animal cruelty can also constitute domestic violence.
 This blog provides an overview of the decision and considers how the law could improve for victims from here.